 I've tried so many nursing bras, more that I've hated than loved that I've wanted to burn after haha!
-My very favorite nursing bra this time around, especially since I'm using the Willow Pump so much (more on that later) is this 3 pack!
-They're REALLY inexpensive ($27 for 3!!!) and they're comfy enough to sleep in but also give you a little shape with the soft cup insert in the front, so you can wear them all day AND night, and they're the very best bra to use with the Willow Pump.
+My very favorite nursing bra with Millie, especially since I used the Willow Pump so much (more on that later) is this 3 pack!
+They're REALLY inexpensive ($25 for 3!!!) and they're comfy enough to sleep in but also give you a little shape with the soft cup insert in the front, so you can wear them all day AND night, and they're the very best bra to use with the Willow Pump.

 I'm a huge believer in pumping and really enjoy (and rely on) the option of pumping and giving baby a bottle at times.
-In fact, I give Millie a bottle every night for her “dream feed” around 11:30 p.m. so she'll sleep a 6 hour stretch from midnight – 6 a.m.
-She's way too sleepy to breastfeed at that time but she will take a bottle!
+In fact, I gave Millie a bottle every night for her “dream feed” around 11:30 p.m. so she'd sleep a 6 hour stretch from midnight – 6 a.m.
+She was way too sleepy to breastfeed at that time but she would take a bottle!

 In the past, in my best baby registry list ever, I recommended the Medela Pump In Style, which for many years was kind of the gold standard in pumps and I did love it then and still do.
 But there's a new kid on the block, the Spectra Pump and I LOVE IT.
 I love that it's reasonably priced, love that it has a tiny night light, love that it's not too gigantic or heavy.
 My only complaint is that it has a single bottle holder spot in the back, which is nice because it keeps it small but weird that there's just one!
 It's hospital grade and it was one of the top recommended new baby items that other moms told me about before I had my newest baby Millie.